slcapel/snp-individual-private-allele-distributions/README.md

 ![schmatic](https://github.com/slcapel/snp-individual-private-allele-genotypes/blob/master/Individual%20Private%20Allele%20Graphic.png?raw=true)

 This script cannot be executed properly without first identifying population-level private allele using https://github.com/slcapel/snp-population-level-private-allele-tracker.
-The final product of this script is a modified VCF file containing all individuals from the population of interest and their genotypes for each private allele locus.
+The final products of this script are a modified VCF file containing individual genotypes for private alleles and a `.tsv` file with sums of private alleles from each population of origin for each individual.

 ## Requirements:
 * Linux-based environment with bash-5.0 or later